Arksyd96/my_notes_natural_language_processing/README.md

 - Vectorization (**Important**) : the process that follows the tokenization and deletion of stop-words is the vectorization.
 Vectorization is the transformation of the data from text into numbers (floats).
 There are many techniques and ways of vectorizing tokens :
   * Count vectorizer : transforms tokens into an array of theur occurences in a given sequence.
     ``This document is the second document. + ['and', 'document', 'first', 'is', 'one', 'second', 'the', 'third', 'this'] => [0 2 0 1 0 1 1 0 1]``
+  * One-hot encoding : ... does not convey enought information of the context.
   * N-grams : n-grams method combines sequences of n words to create new tokens.
 Each combination will be represented with the rest of the tokens as indexes.
-    ``if n=2, i.e bigram, then the columns would be — [“I love”, “love this”, ‘this article”] if n=3, i.e trigram, then the columns would be — [“I love this”, ”love this article”]``
+    ``if n=2, i.e bigram, then the columns would be — [“I love”, “love this”, ‘this article”]``
+    ``if n=3, i.e trigram, then the columns would be — [“I love this”, ”love this article”]``
+  * + other advanced techniques like 'skip-through', 'Term Frequency-Inverse Document Frequency', 'Google Word2Vec', 'Cosine similarity'...etc.